supriyarpurohit/Object-Predictor/README.md

 ###  A step towards Digital Vision !

 ## Inspiration:
-** As Recent advances in deep learning made tasks such as Image and speech recognition possible.
+**-As Recent advances in deep learning made tasks such as Image and speech recognition possible.
 The idea of Scanning and image recognition is very fascinating.
-I wanted to dive deeper into the idea like google lens. **
+  -I wanted to dive deeper into the idea like google lens.**

 ## Objective:
 - I have built a deep neural network that can recognize images with an high accuracy of while explaining the techniques used throughout the process.